raffaelj/cockpit_Tables/README.md

   * change a relation field to a number field to avoid the automatic join
   * remove a m:n extra field, to avoid displaying it in a m:n helper table
   * ...
+* split relation-select field, if the related column contains a lot of rows (optional)
+* user and group rights management

 ## Features (enhancement)

-* split relation-select field automatically, if the related column contains a lot of rows
-* user and group rights management
 * RestApi

 ## Requirements